letheanVPN/lthn-app-vpn/CLIENT.md

   --fork-on-connect Bool
                         Fork after successful paid connection.
-Client will fork into background. (default: None) --vpnc-standalone Bool
-                        Create standalone openvn config that can be run outside of dispatcher. (default: None) --proxyc-standalone Bool
-                        Create standalone haproxy config that can be run outside of dispatcher. (default: None) --vpnc-tun IF         Use specific tun device for client (default: tun1) --vpnc-mgmt-port PORT
+Client will fork into background. (default: None) --vpnc-tun IF         Use specific tun device for client (default: tun1) --vpnc-mgmt-port PORT
                         Use specific port for local mgmt (default: 11193)